Sunday, October 12, 2014

 "Whaddya know?" sigheth Farky Noodleman.
 "When all is said and done, count on Moses to get the biggest laugh of all!"

-And coming soon: "If Henry David Thoreau had a Goofy Sidekick," "If Abraham Lincoln had a Goofy Sidekick," and "If You and Me had a Goofy Sidekick."
+And coming soon: "If Henry David Thoreau had a Goofy Sidekick," "If Abraham Lincoln had a Goofy Sidekick," and "If You had a Goofy Sidekick."